-18Loop will distribute Facebook/Oculus VR headsets and Tripp VR Stress Management solutions in its Virtual Comfort Pilot.
+18Loop will distribute Facebook/Oculus VR headsets and Tripp VR Stress Management solutions in its Virtual Comfort Program.
 Virtual Comfort is preceded by the Joint Experimental Intervention Research Study (JEIRS), which is being conducted now with the American Childhood Cancer Organization.
 We are fundraising to support VR distribution.
 This is critical, as there are 16,000 new cancer cases diagnosed each year, and it takes an average of 1,000 days to treat them.
 Virtual Comfort will help our kids in the hospital and at home.

 As early as 2007, researchers were theorizing that Virtual Reality would be important in patient recovery.
 You can learn more: